Kitchen Ready Betty

 Pin the Recipe

-Football fans who love Reese's Peanut Butter Cups will go gaga for these super peanut butter-y, chocolate covered Peanut Butter Footballs.
+Football fans who love Reese's Peanut Butter Cups will go gaga for these super peanut butter-y, football shaped Chocolate Covered Peanut Butter Balls.
 Each bite of this sweet and creamy, homemade confection is pure peanut butter bliss.
 This is the perfect bite-sized treat for your next game day event or watch party that everyone will be talking about.

 peanut butter footballs ready for game day